Dr. Alison Bratt

 - +44 (0)1634 20 2946

-Prof. Alison Bratt joined Medway School of Pharmacy in 2006 as a neuropharmacologist.
+Dr. Alison Bratt joined Medway School of Pharmacy in 2006 as a neuropharmacologist.
 She previously held a number of academic and industrial research positions in the UK and overseas including a scientist positions at Syntex Pharmaceuticals, Scotland, Centaur Pharmaceuticals, California and Organon Laboratories, Scotland, where she managed a team working toward pre-clinical drug discovery of novel anti-depressant and anti-psychotic drugs.
 (2002-2005).
 Alison also taught pharmacology within the M.Pharm degree course at The University of Brighton (2000-2002).
-Prof. Bratt has a broad interest in mental health and drug use in psychiatryback to top
+Dr. Bratt has a broad interest in mental health and drug use in psychiatryback to top

 Alison's research aims toward greater understanding of the behavioural problems experienced by children diagnosed with autistic spectrum disorders (ASD), attention deficit hyperactivity disorder (ADHD), and Fragile X syndrome (FXS).
 Autism is a highly complex neurological condition affecting approximately 2.3% of all children, which exists on a spectrum of severity and symptom mix.
 The high degree of heterogeneity of the condition is incompletely understood and subtypes are poorly delineated at present.
 Research into the breadth and specificity of impairments in a range of different behavioural domains amongst children with ASD and ADHD may gain insight into how best to support them.